Best Practices

 Key Takeaways

-• Prioritize smaller pull requests: Shorter, more focused PRs dramatically improve review efficiency, simplify testing, and streamline deployments, leading to a faster overall cycle time.
+• Prioritize smaller pull requests: Shorter, more focused PRs dramatically improve review efficiency, simplify testing, and streamline deployments.

-• Communicate clearly and automate strategically: Open communication between developers and reviewers, paired with automated notifications and tools for repetitive tasks, keeps the process flowing smoothly and prevents bottlenecks.
+• Communicate clearly and automate strategically: Open communication between developers and reviewers, paired with automated notifications, keeps the process flowing smoothly.

-• Track and analyze your PR cycle time: Regularly monitoring key metrics like coding, pickup, review, and deployment times provides actionable insights for continuous improvement and data-driven optimization of your workflow.
+• Track and analyze your PR cycle time: Regular monitoring provides actionable insights for continuous improvement and data-driven optimization.

 What is PR Cycle Time?